-Living in a food desert in the region of British Columbia, where Red Chris is located, the residents were already familiar with expensive supermarkets, few restaurants and limited access to quality fresh food.
+Living in the region of British Columbia where Red Chris is located, the residents were already familiar with expensive supermarkets, few restaurants and limited access to quality fresh food.
 When the pandemic struck, and restrictions prevented the locals from travelling outside the Tahltan Territory to source their groceries and household, there were concerns about food shortages.

 The idea of distributing food hampers across the area was initiated by the Newcrest Red Chris Community Relations team in consultation with communities and the Tahltan Emergency Management Committee.
 Together, they identified the most appropriate items to include in the hampers.
 The logistics and delivery timing were crucial as the area prepared for the second wave of COVID-19 and the associated lockdowns.